 4. What plans do you have in place to help you overcome those challenges?

-2. Meet with the admissions panel for a personal interview.
+7. Meet with the admissions panel for a personal interview.
+Associate of Applied Science in Radiologic Technology Entrance Interview Rubric

 The admissions panel will review all applicants and will select those students who will be admitted into the program.
-Letters of acceptance will be mailed to students approximately two weeks prior to the start of classes.
+Students will be informed of the panel’s decision approximately two weeks prior to the start of classes.

 EMS PROGRAMS